stwe/MDCII/README.md

 ## Roadmap MDCII v0.2

+The project now contains a simple Perlin Noise based Island Generator.
+The island files created with this can be loaded with the World Editor and placed anywhere in the world.
+A new game can be started with the map files created with the World Editor.

 * refactoring menus and add missing translations
-* a new editor combines the islands created with the IslandGenerator into a map/world
 * it should be possible to build roads; another Layer may be created for this
 * animations should be possible showing how residents brings goods from A to B; for this the A* algorithm can be implemented
 * further down my priority list: the terrain is to be expanded to include rivers and mountains